eurec4a/meta/naming_conventions.md

   - EUREC4A_ATOMIC_SWIFT-12_T05_20200120-20200212_v1.0.nc
   - EUREC4A_JOANNE_Dropsonde-RD41_Level_3_v0.5.3

 We envision every file beginning with the campaign_id and ends with the version_id and includes at least one further id to add content specificity.
+By this convention the version_id is everything between the last underscore and the last period.
+Underscores are important as they delineate 'words'.

 ### File metadata